utsecnet/PAW/01 - Active Directory/README.md

     │   ├── Disabled-Computers - - - Will hold all disabled computer accounts
     │   └── Location A
     │       ├── PAW
     │       │   ├── Tier 0    - - - - Will hold Tier 0 PAWs (for domain admins)
     │       │   ├── Tier 1    - - - - Will hold Tier 1 PAWs (for server admins)
     │       │   └── Tier 2    - - - - Will hold Tier 2 PAWs (for helpdesk admins)
     │       ├── Servers
     │       │   ├── Tier 0    - - - - Will hold Tier 0 servers (but not DCs!)
     │       │   └── Tier 1    - - - - Will hold Tier 1 servers (most member servers)
-    │       ├── Workstations - - - - Will hold all Computer accounts.
+    │       └── Workstations  - - - - Will hold all Computer accounts.
 Feel free to organize your own hierarchy.
 For this example, we use <Locale>\<Department>
+    │           ├── Laptops   - - - - Laptops
+    |           |   └── Departments - Department Specific OUs.
+Have one for every department
-    │       │   └── Location     - - - - Each office location will have its own OU
+    │           ├── Desktops  - - - - Desktops
-    │       │       └── Department   - - Each department will hold the computer accounts for that department
+    |           |   └── Departments - Department Specific OUs.
+Have one for every department
-    │       └── VMs          - - - - All VMs, including your PAWs day-to-day VM
+    │           └── VMs       - - - - All VMs, including your PAW's day-to-day VM
+    |               └── Departments - Department Specific OUs.
+Have one for every department
     ├── Groups
     │   └── Security Groups
     │       ├── PAW           - - - - All groups related to PAW management
     │       ├── Shadowgroups-Computers - - - Computer object's shadowgroups
     │       ├── Shadowgroups-Servers - - - - Server object's shadowgroups
     │       └── Shadowgroups-Users - - - - - User's object's shadowgroups
     └── Users
         ├── Employees         - - - - Will hold all Employee accounts.
 Feel free to organize your own hierarchy.
 For this example, we use <Locale>\<Department>
         │   └── Location      - - - - Each office location will have its own OU
-        │       └── Department   - - Each department will hold the user accounts for that department ├── Disabled-Users   - - - - Will hold all disabled user accounts
+        │       └── Department  - - - Each department will hold the user accounts for that department
+        ├── Disabled-Users    - - - - Will hold all disabled user accounts
         ├── ServiceAccounts   - - - - Will hold all service accounts, and special use accounts (like accounts that run scheduled tasks)
         └── PAW Accounts
             ├── Tier 0        - - - - Will hold Tier 0 user accounts (for domain admins)
             ├── Tier 1        - - - - Will hold Tier 1 user accounts (for server admins)
             └── Tier 2        - - - - Will hold Tier 2 user accounts (for helpdesk admins)
 ```
 ## Active Directory Permissions
 The shadowgroup.ps1 script will be run by a standard user account which must be given the explicit permissions listed below.
 Modify AD Advanced Security Permissions of the following OUs (should probably be scripted in the future...)